Gleoman/Makers-cloud-engineer-exercise/README.md

 ## **Running the Tests**

-The website has been designed according on a TDD basis.
+The website has been designed on a TDD basis.
 The testing frameworks used are Rspec and Capybara.

 To run the tests please run the following from the command line: